 These structures can cumulatively hold up to 85 billion liters of rainwater and serve as a source for irrigation.
 Reliance Foundation also educates farmers regarding the implementation of soil and moisture protection, conservation strategies, to facilitate mitigation of situations of drought and water scarcity.
 So far, it has succeeded in bringing 38,500 hectares of land under assured irrigation.

 Jamnalal Bajaj Foundation, the CSR trust of leading automotive company Bajaj Group addresses the needs of communities in the areas of health, education, environment, infrastructure and community development.
-As part of the Bajaj Water Conservation Project, the foundation has taken up various initiatives such as the Yashoda River Rejuvenation Project and the Satyamev Jayate Water Cup.
+As part of the Bajaj Water Conservation Project, the foundation has taken up various CSR initiatives such as the Yashoda River Rejuvenation Project and the Satyamev Jayate Water Cup.

 Paani Foundation is a non-profit organization founded by actor, Aamir Khan that is actively working on drought prevention and watershed management.
 Every year, it organizes the Satyamev Jayate Water Cup, in which participating villages have to complete the maximum work on watershed development within their habitats before the monsoon season begins.
 Bajaj Foundation rendered assistance worth INR24 crore for the Satyamev Jayate Water Cup in 2018, which covered 100 talukas from Vidharbha and Marathwada regions.

 Deshpande Foundation, a CSR initiative of Dr. Gururaj Deshpande has worked towards creating a sustainable agricultural system in drought affected regions of Karnataka and Maharashtra.
 Frequent episodes of drought have had a devastating impact on agriculture in this region.
-To reduce the impacts of drought, Deshpande Foundation realised there is need for a sustainable agricultural system that uses water optimally and reduces expensive and harmful inputs such as fertilizers and pesticides.
+To reduce the impacts of drought, Deshpande Foundation realized there is a need for a sustainable agricultural system that uses water optimally and reduces expensive and harmful inputs such as fertilizers and pesticides.

 Farm Pond is one such program initiated in 2013 by the Deshpande Foundation in association with Ratan Tata Trust.
 The Farm Pond program has triggered a grassroots‐level movement for sustainable agriculture.
 It helps farmers engage in sustainable agricultural practices involving rainwater conservation and harvesting.
 Having gained traction in the rain-fed areas of Dharwad district of Karnataka, the initiative has expanded to Siddipet and Nalgonda taluks of Telangana, harvesting hope in parched lands.
 So far, it has helped around 1,750 farmers by creating ponds for each of them and has irrigated 6,384 acres of land.
-Overall, the initiative has impacted nearly 9,000 lives.
+Overall, this CSR initiative has impacted nearly 9,000 lives.

 The Dharampal Satyapal Group has started a number of projects based on the concept of Watershed Management.
 The focus is to promote water conservation with special emphasis on improving natural resources, primarily soil and moisture.
-The foremost initiative is the ‘Water Economic Zone’, an integrated system to enhance natural resources.
+The foremost CSR initiative is the ‘Water Economic Zone’, an integrated system to enhance natural resources.
 The project focuses on lands that have low productivity and rain-fed farming, severe soil erosion, undulating topography, and land and forest degradation.

 Under the Water Economic Zone scheme, multiple water conservation structures such as check dams, percolation tanks, earthen dams, continuous contour trenches, recharge pits, and the like, have been constructed since 2018.
 Besides, the DS Group has also funded the setting up of several water harvesting structures in Rajasthan, including a project in the Sikar district.
 The project claims to collect around 307,736 liters of water per monsoon.